Exit Lane Breach Control

 Major airports such as LAX, ORD, SFO & JFK require 24/7 operation.
 Statistically, it takes 4.2 man hour weeks to man an ELBC area on a 24/7 basis.
 At $30 per hour, the burdened labor cost per lane comes to $262,000 per year to control an exit.
 Over a 10 year period, the total will exceed $3,000,000 when accounting for very modest inflation rates.
 With a capital cost of $150,000, it’s easy to understand how Isotec Security’s access control systems such as ELBC integrated with legacy Command and Control system pays for itself in less than 1 year.

 Even at the top of their game, a security guard is simply no match for the multiple layers of scrutiny and security offered by an automated exit lane breach control system; let alone a distracted or fatigued one.

-Call us today on more ways we can help you protect what matters.
+Contact us today to learn more ways we can help you protect what matters.